mayabyte/caveripper/README.md

 ## Project Status

 This is a **work in progress** project.
-It cannot yet be used for seed finding and its cave generation implementation is not known to be 100% correct.
+It cannot yet be used for seed finding and its cave generation implementation still has some minor inaccuracies.

-**Current task:** finishing the cave generation algorithm reference implementation.
-Very close to completion.

-**TODO:**
-- Programmatic comparison with JHawk's implementation to ensure correctness.
-- Design and implement basic layout judging algorithm ('speed' of layout only).
-- (If needed) Implement more optimized cave generation algorithm.
-- Design and implement more advanced layout feature search.
-- (Optional) Improve layout renderer.
+While the original and main goal of this project is seed finding, I've found myself wanting to use Caveripper as a base for a whole host of other things too.
+As such, sub-goals related to seed finding specifically (new Judge algorithm) are on a 'whenever I feel like it' schedule; many of the recent additions have been made with other uses in mind.

 ## Building